Embodied-Space/AzureKinectExperiments/docs/README.md

 As people add to the 'track', older samples will be dropped.
 If nobody is interacting with the track, previous sequences can fade in and out as the installation "dreams."

+![installation view][im1]

+This installation view shows an arrangement with:

+* an upside-down kinect mounted in the top center of the space
+* a mirror redirecting the depth camera to see the floor to allow for depth-assisted clapper locating
+* a moving mirror lights to highlight the identified clapper
+* speakers in the grid
+* LED panels scattered around the walls and in the floor which will additionally react based on the spatialized sound and activate the space with ambient content.

 [0]: https://github.com/Embodied-Space/AzureKinectExperiments/wiki/Dev-Setup
 [im0]: ../ref/sound-source-01a.png
+[im1]: ../ref/installation%20view.jpg